PoiraudVictor/42_Tinder_NodeVueMysql/README.md

 mysql -u <your user> -p tinder42_db < new_tinder42_db.sql
 ```

-I leave you a sweet cheatsheet for Mysql : [Cheatsheet](https://devhints.io/mysql)
+I leave you a sweet cheatsheet for Mysql : [Cheatsheet](https://devhints.io/mysql),
-Make good use of it 🤙
+make good use of it 🤙

 ### Launch the server